liztheshiz/chat-app/README.md

 ## Purpose of this App

 Chat App was developed to practice native app development using React Native.
+It includes features like switching between views, storing data locally for use offline, asking permission for access to camera and location, and accessing camera, camera roll, and location services.

 ## Setup Manual